 |How to Buy Train Tickets in France

 |It used to be easy.
 Now it's complicated.
 It's worth it to learn in advance the best way to buy tickets for your train trips in France.

+Buying train tickets in France can be challenging for a variety of reasons.
 If you don't know how to buy your ticket, in the time it takes you to learn, you may miss your train.

-Three Ways to Buy Tickets
+Four Ways to Buy Tickets

 2. Ticket Machines

 At train stations you will see ticket machines of several types.